-What’s my risk for RVO?
+What’s My Risk for RVO?

 Know your risk factors for RVO (CRVO and BRVO)

-- Age: People age 40 and older are at higher risk but RVO is most common between the ages 60 and 80.
+- Age: People age 40 years and older are at higher risk but RVO is most common between the ages 60 and 80 years.
 1

 - Prior RVO: A person with a CRVO in one eye has a 1% chance per year of developing a CRVO in the other eye.2 A person with a BRVO in one eye has a ~ 12% chance of developing an RVO in the other eye over 4 years.3